-This contains views about the MMT view of the reserve currency (petrodollar), first by economists, then by me, a layperson.
+This post describes the MMT view of the reserve currency (petrodollar), first by economists, then by me, a layperson.

 MMT investor Mike Norman: